B.C.'s short-term rental legislation

 Establishing provincial oversight of short-term rentals

-Hosts will be required to include a provincial registration number on their listing, and platforms will be required to validate registration numbers on host listings against the Province’s registry data.
+Hosts are required to include a provincial registration number on their listing, and short-term rental platforms are required to validate registration numbers on host listings against provincial registry data.

 Provincial compliance and enforcement unit

-To ensure the provincial rules are being followed, the Province will establish a provincial compliance and enforcement unit.
-This unit will:
+To ensure the provincial rules are followed, the new provincial compliance and enforcement unit will:

 • Monitor compliance